rydmike/rydmike.github.io/blog_flutter_linting.md

 with each other.
 When it comes to them, you can go two ways.
 If you don't want to make a choice and want to be able to use both alternatives, then disable both rules.
 Alternatively choose one of them and disable the one you do not want to use.
-I prefer to make choice, the conflicting rules are often highly opinionated.
+I prefer to make a choice, the conflicting rules are often highly opinionated, in certain scenarios, it might be more lenient to allow both options, but if it is a personal project, then go ahead and use what you prefer.

-A typical example of this is the `prefer_double_quotes` versus `prefer_single_quotes` choice.
+A typical example of a personal preference linting rule, is the `prefer_double_quotes` versus `prefer_single_quotes` choice.
+Even if a linting rule is highly opinionated, in large project you may still want to make choice to enforce a consistent style.

-Here is my choice and my rationale on this topic:
+Here is my choice and my rationale on the quote style:

 ```yaml
 # DO use double quotes where they wouldn't require additional escapes.